Vardoge/synq-getting-started/README.md

 * Our goal is continuous deployment and moving the deploys to monday as they get leaner

-__Simple Repo Rules__
+__Repo Guidelines__

 * Branch names should include first name of user
 * Create a branch for each issue, and make it as "atomic" as possible.
 Don't combine multiple features into a single branch
 * Maintain no more than 1-2 active branches
 * Always deploy from/branch from master

-__Pull Requests for Code__
+__PR Guidelines__

 * PRs are posted to General
+* PRs should reference a GitHub issue (only exception is for minor doc/test fixes)
 * PR requests should not be open longer than a day.
 * PR request reviews should focus on
  * Having Tests
  * Contain atomic changes
  * Code organized properly
- * References the issue this PR pertains to
  * Tests passed (is enforced)
  * Approved by a reviewer (is enforced)
 * PR should be "Squash and Merged" and the branch deleted.
-All commit history can be found in the PR for historical purposes ( [PR 6](https://github.com/SYNQfm/obaku/pull/6) )
+All commit history can be found in the PR for historical purposes ( ex: [PR 6](https://github.com/SYNQfm/obaku/pull/6) )
-* __exception__ PRs for documentation do not require an issue or tests.
-However, huge changes probably should be broken up into smaller chunks

 ### Repositories